PMBOK® Guide Concept of the Project Life Cycle

 Tip: Consider using cloud-based project management software so team members can update task status in real time.

-This is all about measuring project progression and performance and ensuring that everything happening aligns with the project management plan.
-Project managers will use key performance indicators (KPIs) to determine if the project is on track.
-A PM will typically pick two to five of these KPIs to measure project performance:
+Project performance and monitoring ensures that project results align with the management plan.
+Project managers use key performance indicators (KPIs) to determine if the project is on track.
+We’ve outlined the most common KPIs for performance tracking below:

 - Project Objectives: Measuring if a project is on schedule and budget is an indication if the project will meet stakeholder objectives.